What is a Person?

 While only a bank account is required to create a person, we strongly recommend supplying full information to ensure a smooth onboarding experience and help meet regulatory and compliance standards.

-See OpenAPI schema for the full payload and optional parameters such as client_reference_id.
+See Onboard a Person OpenAPI Documentation for the full payload and optional parameters such as client_reference_id.

 If you want to associate billable events with a merchant, include the billing_merchant_user_uuid in your request payload.
 This value should reference a user tied to a KYB-verified merchant.
 You will receive this UUID when you onboard the merchant using the Onboard a Merchant endpoint.
 Field: billing_merchant_user_uuid — UUID of the merchant user that should receive billing attribution.
 This enables GrailPay to accurately report on merchant usage and ensures billing traceability across your organization.